sabflik/petulant-waffle/README.md

 In order for the Help funtion to work, the "UserManual.pdf" file will need to be in the same directory as the two files that are created.

+Please make sure you have Festival and FFMPEG installed for optimum usage of Vidivox features.

 Hope you enjoy using my Vidivox!